graphql-java/graphql-java/docs/sdldirectives.rst

 Date Formatting
 ---------------

-Date formatting is a cross cutting concern that we should have to write only once and apply it in many areas.
+Date formatting is a cross cutting concern that we should only have to write once and apply it in many areas.

-The following demonstrates created a schema directive that can apply date formatting to fields that are ``LocaleDate`` objects.
+The following demonstrates a schema directive that can apply date formatting to fields that are ``LocaleDate`` objects.

 Whats great there is that it adds an extra ``format`` argument to each field that it is applied to.
 So the clients can opt into what ever date formatting you provide per request.